Coder4916/Think-In-Space/README.md

 2. As a frequent user I want to access information easily.

-- Access to further information is available via a 'learn more' link in the footer.
+- Access to further information is available via a learn more link in each page footer.
 - The Contact Form can also be used to contact the Coach to find out more.

 3. As a frequent user I want to be able to contact the owner easily.